 This is open Tuesday – Saturday and admission is free.

 The museum presents the world of chocolate from its origins to this day.
-Following a catwalk, visitors are introduced to the various steps of chocolate making and at the end of the tour a visit to the shop will give you the chance to try some of the Alprose products.
+Following a catwalk, visitors are introduced to the various steps of chocolate making.
+What is more, at the end of the tour a visit to the shop will give you the chance to try some of the Alprose products.
 The factory is usually open for production on weekdays so it’s best to visit then.
-The museum is open from 9.00 – 17.30 on weekdays and from 9.00 – 16.30 on weekends.